Dead on Course

-"Dead on Course" is the fourteenth episode of the second series of the 1960s cult British spy-fi television series The Avengers, starring Patrick Macnee.
+"Dead on Course" is the fourteenth episode of the second season of the 1960s British spy-fi television series The Avengers, starring Patrick Macnee.
 It was first broadcast by ABC on 29 December 1962.
 The episode was directed by Richmond Harding and written by Eric Paice.

 Plot

 Canadian aircraft crash off course, near an Irish convent.
 But what happened to the crew?